 Salvador Dalí died in 1989, leaving behind an impressive production of artwork and an indelible mark on contemporary art history.
 His flamboyant personality made him extremely popular worldwide, and he became one of the 20th century’s most celebrated artists—Man Ray’s photograph of Dal appeared on the cover of Time magazine as early as 1936.

 At the time of his death, there was wild speculation as to who would inherit his fortune, the intellectual property in the work of a prolific life and his image rights.
 Dalí’s wife Gala died seven years before he did, the couple had no children, and he had not been on speaking terms with his only sister for years.
 Dalí was born in Figueres, Catalonia, and the government of the autonomous region expected to receive at least half of his legacy.
-Against all odds, 15 days after his death, a notary public revealed that Dalí had secretly made a will in 1982 and had appointed the Spanish State as
+Against all odds, 15 days after his death, a notary public revealed that Dalí had secretly made a will in 1982 and had appointed the Spanish State as universal inheritor of all his goods, rights, and artistic creations.

 From 2001, the Spanish Ministry of Culture entrusted the Gala-Salvador Dalí Foundation (set up by Dalí himself in 1983) with the management and exploitation of Dalí’s image rights.
 The foundation has relied ever since on Spanish Organic Law 1/1982 on the civil protection of honor, privacy, and one’s own image (LO 1/1982) in order to exploit the artist’s image and defend it from any unauthorized commercial use.